Oklahoma City Rent-a-Bike Injury Attorney

 • Head-On Collisions — Head-to-head crashes between bicycles and automobiles are not as common as other accidents, but they are often fatal when they do occur.
 These accidents are much more likely at night when bicyclists can be harder to see, and most cases involve a driver swerving into bicycle lanes.

-Bike-share companies have an obligation to ensure that their bicycles are safe for people to use.
-When a bike has been used too aggressively, it can affect how the bike functions.
+Bike-share companies must ensure that their bicycles are safe for people to use.
+When a bike is used too aggressively, it can affect how it functions.
 Some rental bikes may malfunction because of acts of vandalism.

-While a rental company could be liable for failure to properly maintain the bike it rented out, some accidents could also be the result of malfunctioning parts.
+While a rental company could be liable for failure to maintain the bike it rented out properly, some accidents could also result from malfunctioning parts.
 With a defective bike part, the liable party will usually be the manufacturer of that part.

 Commonly-Reported Rent-a-Bike Injuries

-Bicyclists are frequently suffer a wide range of very severe injuries, which can include but are not limited to:
+Bicyclists frequently suffer a wide range of very severe injuries:

 If a bicyclist is killed in a bike-share accident, their family members could be able to pursue a wrongful death action against the negligent party responsible for the death.